OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 *Note*: There may be a difference in the names of the applications and the app registration.
 The main purpose is to ensure that there are a total of ***4*** access policies that are configured.

 ### Setting up the Redirect URIs
-* Once the ARM Template deployment is successful, there would be an output screen that will show the necessary URL for the Configuration Web App service.
+1. Once the ARM Template deployment is successful, there would be an output screen that will show the necessary URL for the Configuration Web App service.
 Copy that URL into an application such as Notepad
-* Navigate to the App Registration created earlier
+2. Navigate to the App Registration created earlier as noted in the section *Register Azure AD Application*.
-* In Figure 2, click on the text next to the text that reads Redirect URIs
+3. In the screenshot under step 4 in the section *Register Azure AD Application*, click on the text that reads *Redirect URIs*.
-* There is a chance that the screen may not have any redirect URIs.
+4. There is a chance that the screen may not have any redirect URIs.
 You would need to set those now.

 ![Redirect URIs already set](images/figure5.png)

-* For any new app registrations, the redirect URIs may not be set
-* You need to properly take the Configuration Web App service URL that is deployed as part of the ARM Template deployment and paste that URL here
+5. You need to properly take the Configuration Web App service URL that is deployed as part of the ARM Template deployment and paste that URL here
-* Subsequently, you need to add a new URL; paste that same URL that was copied from the outputs of the ARM Template deployment, and append “/signin-oidc”.
+6. Subsequently, you need to add a new URL; paste that same URL that was copied from the outputs of the ARM Template deployment, and append “/signin-oidc”.
 By doing so, the tenant admin when logging into the Configuration Web App, will be authenticated using OpenIdConnect
-* Once all the changes are made, ensure to commit the changes through clicking on the button that reads Save
+7. Once all the changes are made, ensure to commit the changes through clicking on the button that reads Save

 ### Logout URL setting in App Registration
 1. Log on to the Azure portal